soumyadeep2002ss/Student-LinkedIn-Scraper/README.md

 This JSON file contains the scraped LinkedIn profile data.
 It is in a structured format with objects representing each student's profile, including their name, email, house, year, concentration, and LinkedIn URL.

-Make sure to check the Output directory after running the scraper to access the generated output files.You can access the generated CSV file [here](Output/linkedin_profiles.csv) and the generated JSON file [here](Output/linkedin_profiles.json).
+Make sure to check the Output directory after running the scraper to access the generated output files.
+You can access the generated CSV file [here](Output/linkedin_profiles.csv) and the generated JSON file [here](Output/linkedin_profiles.json).

 ## Usage

 1. Install dependencies by running either `npm install` or `yarn install`.
 2. Update the `student.csv` file with the relevant student information.
 3. Adjust the scraping logic and functionality within the different modules as needed.
-4. Run the scraper by executing the command `node main.js`.
+4. Run the scraper by executing the command `npm start` or `yarn start`.
 5. Once the scraping process is complete, the scraped LinkedIn profile data will be saved in both JSON and CSV formats as `linkedin_profiles.json` and `linkedin_profiles.csv`, respectively.

 ## Output Examples